tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

 }
 ```

-If a `LambdaCreation` initializes the new lambda's state using an EVM transaction, or a `LambdaExecution` runs with
-`requires_externalization=true`, the block stream will include a synthetic `ContractCreate` or `ContractCall`
-to system contract `0x16c` with a full call trace of the lambda's execution.
-No other lambda dispatch has block stream
+The block stream will include a synthetic `ContractCall` system contract `0x16d` with a full call trace of the lambda's
-footprint aside from its state changes.
+execution.
 When a lambda is installed, its representation in `ContractService` state is as follows,

 ```protobuf
 /**